jwrobbs/wpmb_toolkit/README.md

 - Tool activations: why do I have the data in the tool and in an array?
   - Is there a benefit to this?
   - If not, pick 1 method and refactor to it.
+- - The admin messages aren't showing.
+It's such a low priority that I'm not going worry about it.
+(Tool Manager)